pradyothadavi/resource-proxy/docs/index.md

 ## Salient Features

-* Easy to integrate with the existing dropwizard application.
-No changes code changes are required, except for registering the bundle in the application.
+* Integrating with an existing dropwizard application is a two step process without code changes.

+  * Add resource proxy bundle to the dropwizard application class.
+  * In the YAML configuration file of the application add the resource paths which are to be proxied.

 * Optionally, enable Hystrix Circuit Breaker

 * Metrics for visibility

+## WIP Features

+* Gzip Compression

+* Dis/enable proxy for a given resource path